garybgenett/gary-os/README.md

   | Memory            | 3072 (or greater)
   | Virtual disk file | loopfile.qcow2 (from [Boot] archive)

-This new virtual machine will run GaryOS [GRUB] and boot into the [Kernel].
+This new virtual machine will run GaryOS [GRUB] and boot the [Kernel].

   [VirtualBox]: https://www.virtualbox.org